ballerina-platform/module-ballerina-data.xmldata/ballerina/Package.md

 };
 ```

-Additionally the `@Attribute` annotation can be utilized to explicitly specify the name of the record field, providing control over the translation process.
+Additionally, the `@Attribute` annotation can be used to explicitly specify the field as an attribute providing control over the translation process.
+When element and attribute have same name in the same scope the priority is given to the element unless the expected record field has the `@Attribute` annotation.

 ### Child Elements